Important Dates Registration for Summer and Fall classes is now open

 Gamez taught courses at LSC-North Harris, LSC-University Park and at the University of Houston-Downtown.

-"The best part of being a math teacher is not only helping my students understand mathematics, but also helping them achieve their goals," Gamez stated.
+"The best part about being a math teacher is not only helping my students understand mathematics, but also helping them achieve their goals," Gamez stated.

 Lyle O'Neal, associate professor of mathematics, joined LSC-Kingwood in 2013.
 O'Neal earned a Bachelor of Science degree in mathematics from Tarleton State University.
 He also holds a Master of Science degree in mathematics from the same institution.